 Public Health Leadership Bachelor’s Degrees

-There are currently no Bachelor of Public Health programs accredited by the Council on Education for Public Health (CEPH) that offer leadership in public health concentrations, but students may still take courses that teach them key skills related to the concentration and prepare them for more specialized leadership in public health education in the future.
+There are currently no Bachelor of Public Health programs accredited by the Council on Education for Public Health (CEPH) that offer a leadership concentration in public health, but students may still take courses that teach key skills related to the concentration and prepare them for more specialized leadership in public health education in the future.

 Students who wish to complete coursework related to leadership in public health may take classes such as Leadership, Communication, & Group Dynamics, Public Health Leadership, or Organizational Leadership & Management.